kdgdkd/ramiho/README.md

 ramiho is written in bash, and should work on any Linux distributions using ALSA.

 [Optional]
 For additional testing functionalities, ramiho uses [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI) and [SendMidi](https://github.com/gbevin/ReceiveMIDI), both by Geert Bevin.
-These tools provide are used as a filtered monitor and for testing the connexions.
+These tools are used as a filtered monitor and for testing the connexions.
 The default location for these executables is ramiho's srmidi directory, but you may define any other location (or alias) in the fCONF function.
 For advanced connexion configurations (like routing and and splitting and merging MIDI channels) ramiho uses [midish](https://midish.org), by Alexandre Ratchov.
 And if you wish ramiho to speak back, you will need a text-to-sound engine; I use [festival](http://festvox.org/festival/) (**sudo apt-get install festival**).